dreamspring/P5_Controls_MPC/README.md

 epsi is orientation error.

-Lf is the distance between the car of mass and the front wheels.
+Lf is the distance between the center of mass and the front wheels.

 ## MPC